 Division of Extramural Research

 Through its Division of Extramural Research, the Institute provides research funds outside its intramural laboratories and clinics in Bethesda, Maryland.
 These funds are made available in the form of grants, cooperative agreements, and contracts, which support scientists working in institutions throughout the U.S. and in foreign countries.
-These scientists conduct basic, translational, patient-oriented and demonstration research to increase understanding of fundamental processes in health and disease, and to promote timely transfer and community adoption of research findings.
+These scientists conduct basic, translational, patient-oriented and implementation research to increase understanding of fundamental processes in health and disease, and to promote timely transfer and community adoption of research findings.
 The Institute also supports research training and career development to ensure an adequate and diverse pool of research personnel.

-The Behavioral and Social Sciences Research Branch coordinates the research activities in oral health behaviors, behavioral and social interventions and management of serious or chronic dental, oral and craniofacial conditions.
-With a focus on disease prevention and health promotion, the Branch supports biobehavioral, social science, health literacy, communication, and health services research.
+The Behavioral and Social Sciences Research Branch coordinates research activities in oral health behaviors, behavioral and social interventions and management of serious or chronic dental, oral and craniofacial conditions.
+With a focus on disease prevention and health promotion, the Branch supports biobehavioral, social science, health literacy, and health services research.

 The Integrative Biology and Infectious Diseases Branch supports basic and translational research on the microbial and immunological aspects of oral diseases such as dental caries, periodontal diseases, oral candidiasis, and head and neck cancers.
 Programs also focus on research into the underlying mechanisms of the oral complications of systemic conditions, as well as salivary gland biology and processes involved in orofacial pain.
-In addition, the Branch supports research on mineralized tissues, dental and biomaterials, tissue engineering, regenerative medicine and technology development.
+In addition, the Branch supports research on mineralized tissues, dental materials and biomaterials, tissue engineering, regenerative medicine and technology development.